640 South State StreetDover, Delaware 19901

 Absence seizures can affect your ability to perform at work or school, so it's a good idea to see your doctor about treatment.

-Absence seizures can be treated with a number of different medications:
+Absence seizures can be treated with a number of different antiseizure medications.

-Most antiepileptic drugs aren’t effective in treating absence seizures.
+Only ethosuximide and valproic acid are FDA approved to treat absence seizures.
+The drug selected will also depend on what other seizure disorder may be present.
 Many people who suffer from absence seizures also have generalized seizures and so would need to take one or more of the medications listed above.
-At this time, only two drugs have approval from the FDA to treat absence seizures: ethosuximide and valproic acid.

 Taking your medications exactly as your doctor prescribed is one of the best ways to manage absence seizures.
 But you can also make some changes in your life to help prevent absence seizures from happening: